RGB color model: Additive colors

 Additive color mixing: projecting primary color lights on a white surface shows secondary colors where two overlap; the combination of all three primaries in equal intensities makes white.

 To form a color with RGB, three light beams (one red, one green, and one blue) must be superimposed (for example by emission from a black screen or by reflection from a white screen).
 Each of the three beams is called a component of that color, and each of them can have an arbitrary intensity, from fully off to fully on, in the mixture.

-The RGB color model is additive in the sense that if light beams of differing color (frequency) are superposed in space their light spectra adds up, wavelength for wavelength, to make up a resulting, total spectrum.
-This is in contrast to the subtractive color model, particularly the CMY Color Model, which applies to paints, inks, dyes and other substances whose color depends on reflecting certain components (frequencies) of the light under which they are seen.
+The RGB color model is additive in the sense that if light beams are superposed their emission spectra adds up, wavelength for wavelength, to make up a resulting, new emission spectrum.
+This is in contrast to the subtractive color model, particularly the CMY Color Model, which applies to paints, inks, dyes and other substances, in which, when two colors are combined, their reflection spectrum multiplies wavelength for wavelength.

 In the additive model, if the resulting spectrum, e.g. of superposing three colors, is flat, white color is perceived by the human eye upon direct incidence on the retina.
 This is in stark contrast to the subtractive model, where the perceived resulting spectrum is what reflecting surfaces, such as dyed surfaces, emit.
 A dye filters out all colors but its own; two blended dyes filter out all colors but the common color component between them, e.g. green as the common component between yellow and cyan, red as the common component between magenta and yellow, and blue-violet as the common component between magenta and cyan.
 There is no common color component among magenta, cyan and yellow, thus rendering a spectrum of zero intensity: black.